Understanding Physical Dynamics with Counterfactual World Modeling: Experiments

-\paragraph{Results} In Table~\ref{tab:main_results} we report results on the two Physion tasks for both CWM with ViT-B and ViT-L architectures and other baseline methods discussed above.
-We evaluate CWM in two settings: CWM-feat only uses the embeddings from the last layer of the pre-trained encoder as the input to the linear classifier, and CWM uses both features and extracted vision structures.
-We find that even without extracted structures, CWM-feat with ViT-B achieves state-of-the-art results on both OCP and OCD metrics.
-It is interesting to note that CWM outperforms baseline methods such as DINOv2 ViT-g and MAE ViT-H which have 13 and 7 times more parameters.
-This shows that CWM is a more effective and efficient learner of physical scene dynamics.
-We also observe that CWM, when scaled up to the ViT-L architecture, achieves superior performance on the OCP task.
-With the extracted structures, the OCP improves from 73.6\% to 75.9\% in ViT-B architecture and 74.6\% to 76.1\% in ViT-L architecture.
-This shows that the extracted vision structures are useful for dynamics understanding.
+\textbf{Results} In Table~\ref{tab:main_results} we report results on the two Physion tasks for both CWM with ViT-B and ViT-L architectures and other baseline methods discussed above.
+We evaluate CWM with both features and extracted vision structures input to the linear classifier.
+We find that video prediction models (such as MCVD~\cite{voleti2022mcvd} and TECO~\cite{yan2023temporally}) perform poorly especially on the Physion tasks.
+Self-supervised image representation models on the other hand, are better but they saturate around 72\% and 87\% for OCP and OCD respectively with the ViT-B architecture.
+It is interesting to note that CWM outperforms methods such as DINOv2 ViT-g and MAE ViT-H which have 13 and 7 times more parameters.
+When scaled up to ViT-L, CWM achieves superior performance on OCP.

-We find that video prediction models perform poorly especially on the harder OCP task.
-Self-supervised methods on the other hand, are better in terms of both OCP and OCD metrics, but they saturate around 72\% and 87\% respectively with the ViT-B architecture.
+We find that CWM exhibits superior performance compared to both VideoMAE~\cite{tong2022videomae} and VideoMAEv2~\cite{wang2023videomae}.
+To ensure a fair evaluation, we train a variant of VideoMAE, denoted as VideoMAE*, that matches CWM in terms of the number of frames and patch size, and include comparable structure extractions from the model for linear probing.
+Our findings indicate that CWM performs better than VideoMAE*.
+Furthermore, CWM surpasses the recently released V-JEPA~\cite{bardes2024revisiting}, a state-of-the-art model for video representation, despite being trained on a considerably smaller dataset.
+Furthermore, we find on OCP, CWM achieves a performance that closely approaches that of ground truth 3D particle-based simulation models (i.e SGNN~\cite{han2022learning}) learned on Physion, despite being trained on Kinetics-400~\cite{kay2017kinetics} -- a considerably different real world dataset.

 We also evaluate GPT4-V~\cite{OpenAI2023GPT4Vision} on Physion v1.5 tasks by providing it with a single composite image with a sequence of four video frames sampled at a gap of 150ms.
 The model is prompted with questions similar to those in Figure~\ref{fig:physion_eval} (see supplementary for more details about the specific prompts used).
-We find GPT4-V scores nearly at chance on OCP and slightly above chance on OCD, which highlights a considerable limitation in the ability of large-scale VLMs to understand physical scene dynamics.
+We find GPT4-V scores nearly at chance on OCP and slightly above chance on OCD, which highlights a considerable limitation in the ability of large-scale vision-language models to understand physical scene dynamics.